Bipin Rawat: Honours and decorations

-During his career of nearly 43 years, he was awarded mulitple time for gallantry and distinguished service.
+During his career of nearly 43 years, he was awarded multiple times for gallantry and distinguished service.
 He was awarded the Vishisht Seva Medal in 2001, the Sena Medal in 2005, the Yudh Seva Medal in 2009, the Ati Vishisht Seva Medal in 2013, the Uttam Yudh Seva Medal in 2016 and the Param Vishisht Seva Medal in 2019.
-He was also awarded the COAS Commendation on two occasions and the Army Commander’s Commendation.
-While serving with the United Nations, he was awarded the Force Commander's commendation twice.
-He was posthumously honoured with the Padma Vibhushan in the 2022 Republic Day honours list.
+He was also awarded the COAS Commendation on two occasions and the Army Commander's Commendation.
+While serving with the United Nations, he was awarded the Force Commander's Commendation twice.
+He was posthumously honored with the Padma Vibhushan in 2022.